About Us

 Clair Craighead, Woodward

-Northwestern purchases all of the power they sell to their members from Western Farmers Electric Cooperative (WFEC), a generation and transmission cooperative.
-Northwestern along with eighteen other cooperatives in the state, owns Western Farmers.
-Ray Smith of Taloga serves on the Western Farmers Board of Directors.
+NWEC purchases all of the power it sells to its members from Western Farmers Electric Cooperative (WFEC), a generation and transmission cooperative.
+NWEC, along with 18 other cooperatives in the state, owns Western Farmers.
+Ray Smith of Taloga serves on the WFEC board of directors.

-The cooperative also belongs to Touchstone Energy, Oklahoma Association of Electric Cooperatives (OAEC) and the National Rural Electric Cooperative Associations (NRECA).
-Touchstone Energy is an alliance with all the cooperatives in the United States.
+The Cooperative also belongs to Touchstone Energy, the Oklahoma Association of Electric Cooperatives (OAEC) and the National Rural Electric Cooperative Association (NRECA).
+Touchstone Energy is an alliance with all the coperatives in the United States.
 Serving on the OAEC board of directors is John Bruce, Jr. of Sharon.